401-advanced-javascript-nathanRcox/caps/README.md

 #### .env requirements (where applicable)

-- STORE=Ye Old Russian Books
+- STORE=Ye Ol' Russian Books
+- PORT=3000

 #### How to initialize/run your application (where applicable)